Wildelyssa/Expedition33-Tracker/README.md

 ## Expedition 33 Tracker

-This is a checklist for the game Expedition 33 (Clair Obscur) including locations, weapons, pictos, and eventually all collectibles, quests, and bosses.
+This is a checklist for the game Clair Obscur: Expedition 33 including locations, weapons, pictos, and eventually all collectibles, quests, and bosses.

 This is a great game with an amazing story, and fun combat which features turn-based and real-time elements.